raulmur/ORB_SLAM2/README.md

 # Modification from the orginal version:
-Code included to input live video from webcam without using ROS.
+Code included to input live video without using ROS.

+In case of Monocular, webcam is used to feed live video stream as input.

+In case of Stereo, raspberry pi compute module 3 is used to stream live stereo video to a remote PC running ORB-SLAM2.
+UV4L driver is installed for live video streaming from cm3 module to the remote PC.

 ## For Monocular:
 Run command,